 When you get icebreakers right, they can have a positive impact on everything from team morale to overall productivity.
 Caroline Forsey, staff writer for Hubspot, perfectly summarized the impact of effective icebreakers in a recent blog post:

-But not all icebreakers are created equal—and not all icebreakers will build the kind of rapport you’re looking for with your remote team.
+But not all icebreakers are created equal — and not all team meeting icebreakers will build the kind of rapport you’re looking for with your remote team.
 So how, exactly, do you get an icebreaker “right?”

 Or, in other words, what are the elements of an effective icebreaker?